wds4/brainstorm/documents/relay-product-description.md

 ### Subscription tiers

-Subscriptions will allow users to
+Subscriptions will allow users to keep track of contextual Influence Scores.
+A control panel will allow subscribers to choose contexts, to select which data sources to use in the calculation of those scores, and to manage the interpretation of those data sources.

 ## Customers